-The carrying amount in the Balance Sheet at the 31 March 2019 is £161.9m

-Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+The carrying amount in the Balance Sheet at the 31 March 2020 is £65.4m in retirement ages, mortality rates and expected returns on pension fund assets.
 Hymans Robertson LLP is engaged on behalf of the Council by Cheshire West and Chester Council to provide expert advice about the assumptions to be applied.